-Irregular expenditure is expenditure that was not incurred in the manner prescribed by legislation.
+Irregular expenditure is expenditure that was not incurred in the manner prescribed by legislation; in other words, somewhere in the process that led to the expenditure, the auditee did not comply with the applicable legislation.
 Such expenditure does not necessarily mean that money had been wasted or that fraud had been committed.
-However, it is an indicator of irregularities in processes followed in the procurement of goods and services and a measure of a municipality's ability to comply with legislation relating to expenditure and procurement management.
+It is an indicator of irregularities in the processes followed in the procurement of goods and services and a measure of a municipality's ability to comply with legislation relating to expenditure and procurement management.